BotNexusAI/claude-code-plus/README.md

 # 🚀 Claude Code Plus: Use Any Model with Your Favorite Anthropic Tools

 **Unlock the full potential of your development workflow.
-Use Anthropic clients like Claude Code with any backend model from OpenAI, Google, or other providers via LiteLLM.**
+Use Anthropic clients like Claude Code with any backend model from OpenAI, Google, or Anthropic using direct API integrations (no LiteLLM dependency).**

 [![Test Suite](https://img.shields.io/badge/tests-passing-green.svg)](https://github.com/BotNexusAI/claude-code-plus)
 [![Python Version](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)